FireGPG is a

 Read more...
 I released Exaile 0.2.9 today knowing that

 it has a few issues with unicode.
-We've been waiting on these issues for a
+We've been waiting on these issues for a while

-users from the release, we'll get some fresh eyes on the subject...
+from the release, we'll get some fresh eyes on the subject...

 Read more...
-I do this every time I have to reinstall the OS on my work machine... and as
+I do this every time I have to reinstall the OS on my work machine... and as you

-to save the configuration files for it....
+the configuration files for it....

 Read more...
 I've been running Ubuntu for a while now (since Warty).
 I usually end up

-dist-upgrading a few months early - which, thus far, has usually been a
+dist-upgrading a few months early - which, thus far, has usually been a somewhat

-somewhat painless ordeal...
+painless ordeal...

 Read more...